CyclotronResearchCentre/BIDSme_containerisation/README.md

 - `Docker/`
   Contains Docker-related files including the `Dockerfile`, `docker-compose.yaml`, `.dockerignore`, and other scripts.
 - `rawdata/`, `prepared/`, `bidsified/`, `configuration/` Data and configuration folders expected to be present at the same level as the Docker files.
+You may rename the folders as you like — just make sure to update the corresponding volume paths in your docker run or docker-compose commands accordingly.

 ## Getting Started